 This is a post about a new way of living.
-They have “subdivision” that surrounds an active working farm and conservancy, with hiking trails and all kinds of nature.
+They have a “subdivision” that surrounds an active working farm and conservancy, with hiking trails and all kinds of nature.
 This is instead of having tennis courts, and golf clubs.
 I think it’s a cool, different way to live…go down to the local market and get fresh produce and eggs for dinner!!

 It is posted by Living Well Daily from Laissez Faire.

 When it comes to picking a home, many phrases may deter you from looking into a neighborhood.
 Things like, “up and coming” and “on the rise” may get an immediate pass from some folks.

 But for me, after spending a good portion of my life in Florida, the words “planned community” always translated into “no way” when I was looking for a home.